 A clear sign is that the patient responds slowly and with difficulty speaking when answering the dentist's question.
 Other signs of proper sedation include lack of movement and coordination.Sedation dentistry helps you feel calm, relaxed, and at ease during dental procedures.
 It's a moderate level of sedation, so technically you're still awake but you feel very carefree.
 It is sometimes called conscious sedation, dentistry, or “twilight sleep” because it creates a short-term state of amnesia (forgetfulness) in which you experience pain insensitivity without losing consciousness.
-Sometimes called “conscious sedation,” oral sedation is given in pill form.

-They usually give you a prescription for two doses.
-One to take the night before the procedure and the other to take an hour or more before the procedure.These are anti-anxiety medications that help you relax during your dental procedure.
+Oral sedation is given in pill form and usually requires two doses: one to take the night before the procedure and one to take an hour or more before the procedure.These are anti-anxiety medications that help you relax during your dental procedure.
 Oral sedation takes a few hours to go away, so you should ask someone to drive you to and from your appointment.
 They should also be able to understand and then share the dentist's instructions with you.
 Difficulty speaking and memory loss are the most common experiences people have.

 You'll probably forget about the whole procedure afterwards.Intravenous sedation generally keeps patients on the brink of consciousness and is a deeper level of sedation and relaxation than oral sedation methods.
 You'll definitely need someone to drive you home later and stay with you.
 Dentists use a combination of sedation and anesthesia to keep you relaxed and pain-free throughout the procedure.
 Many patients leave the office with little or no memory of their treatment and feel good afterwards.The mask stays on throughout the visit and, once removed, the patient will feel completely normal and can instantly return to their day.

 They're going to give me dental sedation soon they say you don't feel anything but you're still aware of what they're telling you.
 You will feel sleepy or asleep during the procedure, so there will be a short period after treatment where you will be allowed to recover and you should be fully alert before your companion is discharged.In the dentist's chair, the patient may not realize what is happening and will likely fall into a deep, dreamless sleep.
 While dental anesthesia is provided to patients whenever there is a chance that they may experience discomfort, dentists also try to numb the pain of the anesthetic injection.Because you'll be stumped after being put to sleep, make arrangements for a spouse, family member, or friend to pick you up and drop you off at home.
 Most people who receive intravenous sedation fall asleep and have little or no memory of their treatment when they wake up.